Nolita Fairytale

-"Nolita Fairytale" is a song by Vanessa Carlton, the first single from her third album, Heroes & Thieves, released digitally on the iTunes Store and to American radio stations on July 17, 2007.
+"Nolita Fairytale" is a song by American singer-songwriter Vanessa Carlton, the first single from her third studio album, Heroes & Thieves (2007), released digitally on the iTunes Store and to American radio stations on July 17, 2007.

 Theme

 According to Carlton, the song is about her life in Nolita (a neighborhood of New York City) and, in her words, "the series of revelations I have had over the past few years."
 It documents major changes in her life from 2005 to 2007, including touring with Stevie Nicks (who is thanked in the song), buying her own home, getting a puppy and, as she put it, "staying in one spot for more than a couple weeks".
 The song also includes a reference to Carlton's departure from her previous record label, A&M Records.
 She said that developing her life in Nolita "gave me peace and clarity.
 I lead a pretty enchanted life."
 The line "Ruby's in the afternoon" refers to a café in Nolita and one of Carlton's favorite neighborhood hangouts.

 On June 19, Irv Gotti, head of Carlton's record label The Inc. Records, released a video of an interview with Carlton and a performance of the song live from her apartment intercut with shots of Nolita.